Upon learning about the work of Wayne Hu

 I hope you will entertain a rather naive-and-idiosyncratic question from high school people.

-of the universe in just 90 additional doublings.
-Fascinated, we only found Kees Boeke’s base-10 work plus all the derivatives of it including the Scale of the Universe, and Powers of Ten (Morrison, Eames and IMAX).
+In 2011, we backed into a model of the universe within our geometry classes by going within the tetrahedron and octahedron, ostensibly a base-2 application.
+In 45 steps within, each time dividing the edges by 2 and connecting the new vertices, we were in the area of CERN-labs measurements.
+In another 67 steps we were within the area of the Planck Scale.
+It was just 112 steps to the Planck scale.
+Then, from our classroom, when we multiplied our little models by 2, we were at the size and age of the universe in just 90 additional doublings.
+202 doublings outlines our universe.
+Fascinated, we could only find Kees Boeke’s base-10 work plus all the derivatives of it including his book, Scale of the Universe, and Morrison, Eames and IMAX’s Powers of Ten.
 Nobody had bothered with base-2 yet we found doublings are quite natural within so many basic operations in science.
 So we called it our in-house STEM tool and every once and awhile, we’d go back to it to ask, “What we were missing?
 What else do we need to know to carry this sweet, naive model forward?”

-The first 64 or so notations are most baffling.
+The first 64 or so notations were most baffling.
 Obviously below CERN’s ability to measure, it seemed to be an area of pure logic, simple math, and basic geometries.
 We couldn’t find any references so we’ve become speculative thinkers, possibly just idiots…

 My key question for you is this:

 Is it possible that dark energy/matter are just the effects of matter/energy and space/time that are just too small for our physical devices to measure directly?
 Might we just be observing the effects?
-Our chart of numbers is here: https://81018.com/chart/.
+Our chart of numbers is here: http://81018.com/chart/

 Please excuse our overly speculative enthusiasm when it breaks out!
 Thank you.